OData/odata.net/v7/_posts/core libraries/2015-04-12-03-02-create-spatial-instances.md

 This section shows how to create spatial instances using Spatial APIs and return them as property values of OData entries.

 ### Create *GeometryPoint* and *GeographyPoint* Instances
-In order to use spatial types, please add the following `using` clause:
+In order to use spatial types, please add the following `using` directive:

 {% highlight csharp %}
 using Microsoft.Spatial;